-Fill the gas tanks of all vehicles, as it may be difficult to purchase fuel immediately before or for a while after a storm.
-Be sure your tank is full prior to evacuation, as gas stations along evacuation routes often experience shortages during heavy evacuation period.
+Fill the gas tanks of all vehicles because it may be difficult to purchase fuel immediately before or for a while after a storm.
+Be sure your tank is full prior to evacuation since gas stations along evacuation routes often experience shortages during heavy evacuation period.
 Purchase additional fuel in gas cans to use in your generator, chainsaw and dual-fuel camping stove after the storm.

 Withdraw extra cash from bank accounts and print updated financial statements.
-This is because ATM machines, credit card machines, and internet services may not be accessible for a while after a hurricane.
+This is because ATMs, credit card machines, and internet services may not be accessible for a while after a hurricane.

 Window and Door Protection